 Fundraising with Pizzeria Piccola

-As a part of a wonderful community that has been so supportive of us and of our sister restaurant, Ristorante Bartolotta, we are very excited to announce “SOCIETY SUNDAYS.”
+As a part of a wonderful community that has been so supportive of us and of our sister restaurant, Ristorante Bartolotta, we are continuing “SOCIETY SUNDAYS.”
 On at least 2 Sundays a month, we are opening our doors to community organizations which need to raise money through fundraisers.
 Our first Society Sunday hosted the Marching Band from Wauwatosa East.
-They provided us with 10 volunteers, and in 5 hours raised $700.
+In 5 hours, they raised $700.
 Since then we’ve hosted dozens of other groups and have even more on the books.

 We are anxious to work with other organizations in the community as well.
-If you have an interest or know of anyone who does, please browse our Scheduled Society Sundays to find an opening and contact General Manager Bryan Hubbard using our Contact Form.
+If you have an interest or know of anyone who does, please browse our Scheduled Society Sundays to find an opening and contact General Manager David Jarozewski using our Contact Form.
 We look forward to hearing from you!

 KEYS TO SUCCESSFUL SOCIETY SUNDAYS